 Small Business Survivors: Clover Market offers a home for unique, local vendors

-Clover Market now has 50 vendors featuring over 500 different unique items like this Charcuterie board from HenBit Art
+Clover Market has worked with hundreds of vendors in the past and features items like this Charcuterie board from HenBit Art

 2020 hasn’t exactly gone as anyone has planned, especially small businesses.
 When the city essentially shut down back in March, many local small vendors had to scramble to figure out what to do next, but for Clover Market that pivot had not just one small business relying on them, but dozens.